In this sewing tutorial, I will show you how to sew a scarf face mask.

 Watch this: How to use fusible interfacing

-From this interfaced piece of fabric, cut a small rectangle the size of a regular face mask plus half inch on all sides, about 8 x 5 inches.
+From this interfaced piece of fabric, cut a small rectangle the size of a regular face mask plus half an inch on all sides, about 8 x 5 inches.

-Place this pocket as you see in the image below: over the seam, wrong side against wrong side of the scarf.
+Place this pocket as you see in the image below: over the seam, the wrong side against the wrong side of the scarf.
 The upper side of the pocket should be placed 1.5 inches above the seam.
 Pin the pocket and stitch on all sides.